ss13-daedalus/daedalus/README.txt

 original, posted by someone going by the pseudonym "Exadv1" on BYOND.
 (Yeah, the lineage is complicated).

+If you'd like to help us in this noble endeavour, join us via IRC!
+The development channel is #daedalus-dev on irc.freenode.net.
+If, on the other hand, you'd like to give us feedback from running the server yourself, we'd love to have it!
+The proper channel is #daedalus on irc.freenode.net.
+(You can, of course, report bugs and send pull requests via the standard Github interfaces.)

   Baystation 12: http://baystation12.net
  /tg/station 13: http://nanotrasen.com
 Goon Station 13: http://ss13.donglabs.com